Wal33D/manic-miners-launcher/README.md

 3. Start the app in development mode using `pnpm start`.
 4. To create distributable packages run `pnpm run make`.

+### macOS TypeScript checks

+On macOS the TypeScript checker used during development can crash with `EPIPE` errors.
+The build scripts automatically disable this check on darwin systems.
+If you manually set the `FORCE_TS_CHECK=1` environment variable the plugin will run and may cause these crashes.
+Unset `FORCE_TS_CHECK` to restore the default behaviour.

 ### Environment Variables

 `SERVER_BASE_URL` sets the base URL used for update checks and other API calls.